Alex J. Moffett-Bateau, Ph.D

 Research Summary

-Alex J. Moffett-Bateau, Ph.D. is a political scientist and Black feminist political theorist whose research agenda is invested in political behavior, urban politics, Black feminist political theory, and Black politics.
+Alex J. Moffett-Bateau, Ph.D. (she/they) is a political scientist and Black feminist political theorist whose research agenda is invested in political behavior, urban politics, Black feminist political theory, and Black politics.
 Specifically, her work theorizes around the impact of spatial context and local neighborhood community on individual socio-political identity formation.
 Their research considers how the activity within, as well as the look and feel of neighborhoods, contributes to individual political self-confidence.

 Dr. Moffett-Bateau's research is focused on the external forces shaping individual political capacity.
 She examines how the intersections of race, class, and gender, can make populations especially vulnerable to the places they live, the conditions they work in, and the actions of the local government actors in their neighborhoods and cities.
 The sum total of her work argues spatial and governmental realities can have a significant impact on the extent an individual imagines political possibilities for herself or others.
 Violent, isolated, and toxic environments, all function to limit the political development of individuals, and troubles the functioning of democracy in the United States.